RawKnuck/GymBro/README.md

 - Lift-specific analytics with progression trends
 - Volume and intensity tracking

-🥩 **Protein Tracker**
+🥩 **Protein Anchor Tracker**
-- Daily protein intake logging with customizable goals
+- Daily protein anchor tracking
-- Reminder system to stay on track
+- Don't worry about tracking the calories
-- Meal-by-meal breakdown
+- With minimal effort get most of your gains

 ☁️ **Cloud Sync**
 - Google Sign-In for cross-device sync